cdapio/cdap-apps/TwitterSentiment/README.rst

 timeseries table based upon the tweet’s timestamp.
 It also updates a table which keeps track of the running total of each sentiment.

-The stored data can be queried by sending requests to the sentiment-query procedure.
-This procedure exposes 3 endpoints:
+The stored data can be queried by sending requests to the sentiment-query service.
+This service exposes 3 endpoints:

 - ``aggregates`` - yields a running total of each sentiment.
 - ``sentiments`` - yields a list of tweets for a given sentiment, from the past 300 seconds (this